 Enviva says combined, the plant in Lucedale and new port terminal in Pascagoula will create 120 full-time jobs in addition to 300 indirect jobs in timber in transportation and 450 construction jobs over the next 12-18 months.

 Patrick Anderson, an attorney with the Environmental Integrity Project, said Enviva has a track record of complaints about “fugitive dust” at the Amory plant it operates in Monroe County, Mississippi, and this pellet plant in Lucedale will be even larger.

-“It will be the largest plant in the world,” he said.
 The pollution control equipment the company is proposing is what will get it just within the legal limits, he said.
 Under the proposal, the company will be allowed up to 150 hours of “bypass operations,” he said, when formaldehyde and other chemicals can escape into the local environment, possibly increasing cancer rates.

 Those who spoke against the plant said the locals at the meeting told them they should go home.
 But Katherine Egland with the NAACP said while residents object to people coming into the state telling them what to do with their trees, they have no problem shipping valuable natural resources abroad or giving millions of dollars in tax incentives to a South Carolina-based company.
 She suggested the money would be better spent going directly to the timber growers to protect the trees.